Alexpeain/weather-dashboard-aws/README.md

-# Weather collection and storage
+# Weather data collection and storage system

 A simple weather dashboard built with Python that fetches weather data from an API and stores it in an AWS S3 bucket.